swissglider/ioBroker.homeOverview/README.md

 ## Sprint 1 - Documentation

-# Sprint 1

 >**Node**
 States are all Observibles, so they are always up to date

-0.   initiate and setup the connection to ioBroker
+1.   initiate and setup the connection to ioBroker
-1.   load and store states/objects/enums
+2.   load and store states/objects/enums
   1.1. load all states/objects and enums from ioBroker
   1.2. store the Obeserver to all live states/objects/enums to the DataStore
-2.   after initiation, homepage.component askes for the counter state
+3.   after initiation, homepage.component askes for the counter state
-3.   after changing state on the GUI it has to be set
+4.   after changing state on the GUI it has to be set
-4.   and safe it to the ioBroker
+5.   and safe it to the ioBroker

 >:arrow_forward: because the counter state saved on the state-store is a live observer, and the ioBroker.service monitors all changes,